Translation Guide

 Translation Helper Tool

-The project provides a translation_helper.py script to assist with translation work.
+The project provides a comprehensive translation_helper.py script to assist with translation work.

 Important Note: This tool is implemented using PySide6 commands and requires a properly configured development environment.
 Please refer to the Development Setup Guide to set up your environment before using this tool.